ndhuy05/Final-Project/README.md

 # VibeProject - NotebookLM-Inspired Research Paper Q&A System

 A modern web application for managing, querying, and analyzing research papers.
-Features a clean NotebookLM-inspired UI with notebook management, paper organization, AI-powered chat, and paper generation tools (Code, Poster, Web).
+Features a clean NotebookLM-inspired UI with notebook management, paper organization, and AI-powered chat backed by a full RAG pipeline.

 ## 🎯 Project Status

-**Frontend: ✅ Fully Functional** | **Backend: 🚧 In Progress**
+**Frontend: ✅ Fully Functional** | **Backend: ✅ Functional (RAG Pipeline Active)**

-The frontend is complete with a production-ready UI, mock data, and all interactive features.
-The backend integration (FastAPI, PostgreSQL, Qdrant) is planned for future implementation.
+The frontend is complete with a production-ready UI.
+The backend is live with a full vision-based RAG pipeline: upload a PDF → pages are extracted by a VLM → chunks are embedded and stored in Qdrant → questions are answered by a VLM reading the relevant page images directly.

 ## ✨ Implemented Features